-The world needs leaders with a clear and open mind and heart
+The world needs leaders with an open mind and warm heart

 If we are to successfully resolve the greater challenges we face – not only within our organisations, but in our society and planet as a whole – we need more leaders who are focused and creative, with an open awareness and a clear sense of purpose and compassion for the greater whole.

 The necessity for leaders to reflect and renew themselves is at the heart of the most influential contemporary leadership models.
 How can this be achieved in today’s high-speed and complex environment?

 Practicing mindfulness is a scientifically proven way of leading with awareness, by enabling leaders to create more mental space in the midst of the constant busyness and challenging environments.
 They learn to become aware of their own mental patterns and habits, and develop tools to change unhelpful habits.